chocolate-doom/chocolate-doom/README.Music.md

 If you desperately want hardware OPL music, you may be able to find one of these cards for sale cheap on eBay.

-For the cards listed above with (*) next to them, OPL support is disabled by default and must be explictly enabled in software.
+For the cards listed above with (\*) next to them, OPL support is disabled by default and must be explictly enabled in software.
+See sections below for operating system-specific instructions on how you may be able to do this.

 If your machine is not a PC, you don’t have an OPL chip, and you will have to use the software OPL.